sifrr/sifrr/packages/browser/sifrr-template/README.md

 ##### Optimizing Performance

-By default new template instance will be created whenever CombinedHTML is updated.
-But since we are only changing props, we can reuse old rendered template and update that.
+By default new Component instance will be created whenever CombinedHTML is updated.
+But since we are only changing props, we can reuse old rendered instance and update that.
 This is much more performant, since it only updates dom where needed, instead of replacing everything and creating new dom nodes.
-You can do this by passing oldValue to template creator functions, and it will update old template if present else create new template.
+You can do this by passing oldValue to Component creator function, and it will update old instance if present else create new instance.

 ```js
 // combine